aimacode/aima-java/aima-all/README.txt

   * Phil Snowberger, Artificial Intelligence and Robotics Laboratory, University of Notre Dame<br>

-= Change History (Update in reverse chronological order) = 1.5.1-Chp15-Rewrite : 31 Jul 2011 :<br>
+= Change History (Update in reverse chronological order) = 1.5.2-Chp17n21-Rewrite : 16 Sept 2011 :<br>
+Rewrite of logic from Chapter 17 and 21 in aima-core.
+This is based on the following sub-project releases:
+  * aima-core (0.10.2) : see - [http://aima-java.googlecode.com/svn/trunk/aima-core/README.txt README.txt] for details.
+  * aima-gui  (1.0.6)  : see - [http://aima-java.googlecode.com/svn/trunk/aima-gui/README.txt README.txt] for details.
+  * aimax-osm (2.0.1)  : see - [http://aima-java.googlecode.com/svn/trunk/aimax-osm/README.txt README.txt] for details.
+    * Note: This project is under a different License.

+1.5.1-Chp15-Rewrite : 31 Jul 2011 :<br>
 Rewrite of logic from Chapter 15 in aima-core.
 This is based on the following sub-project releases: